-My husband’s family has Slovak heritage, and this sweet little cookie has been a Christmas tradition in his family for generations.
+My husband’s family has Slovak heritage, and these sweet little kolacky/kolache Slovak Sweet Dough with Filling cookies have been a Christmas tradition in his family for generations.

 Sometimes spelled kolach, kolache, or kolace, these little fruit-filled pastries came to the United States with Czech immigrants in the late 19th century.

 In Iowa specifically, kolacky are often associated with the Cedar Rapids and Pocahontas areas, where they were introduced by Czech immigrants in the 1870s, and have been a bakery tradition ever since.

 Until recently, I had never tried my hand at making them, instead enjoying the ones skillfully prepared by my mother-in-law.
 But last Saturday, we invited her over for a fun day of baking, to actually teach us her method of making these little beauties.

 How to Make Kolacky/Kolache (Slovak Sweet Dough with Filling)

 My mother-in-law uses a simple dough made with flour, cream cheese and butter.
 She told us that her grandmother used to make a yeasted version, that were larger, but she had never made them that way herself.
 I’d like to try that version sometime, too.

 After the dough is mixed, divide it into three equal balls, wrap in cling wrap and refrigerate for about an hour to make it easier to work with.